strimzi/strimzi.github.io/_posts/2023-08-23-kafka-node-pools-storage-and-scheduling.md

 You can use the same steps to shrink storage as well.

-### Pod scheduling
+### Pod scheduling in node pools

 Scheduling Kafka pods to worker nodes in a Kubernetes cluster seems to be completely unrelated to storage.
 But in some situations, they are closely related.
-The persistent volumes have sometimes their own affinity.
+The persistent volumes sometimes have their own affinity.
 For example, local persistent volumes can be used only within the worker node where they exist.
 In some cases, the volumes might be available only in a particular availability zone or region.
 This applies for example to Amazon AWS Elastic Block Storage.
-In these situations, the storage you use affects to which Kubernetes worker can the Kafka pods be scheduled.
+In these situations, the choice of storage directly impacts the Kubernetes worker to which the Kafka pods can be scheduled.

-Strimzi of course allowed to configure pod scheduling already before node pools.
+Strimzi already allowed configuration of pod scheduling before node pools were introduced.
 You can configure affinity, topology spread constraints, or tolerations in the `Kafka` custom resource.
 But these rules always apply to all Kafka nodes.
-So you could not easily configure that you want to have a Kafka cluster with 6 brokers out of which the nodes 0 and 1 should run in one availability zone and nodes 2, 3, 4, and 5 should run in a second zone.
+So you could not easily configure a 6-node Kafka cluster where nodes 0 and 1 run in one availability zone and nodes 2, 3, 4, and 5 run in a second zone.
-Configurations like this can be especially useful if you don't have 3 availability zones/DCs and have to run your Apache Kafka cluster only in 2 or 2,5 zones/DCs.
+Configurations like this can be especially useful if you don't have 3 availability zones or data centers and have to run your Apache Kafka cluster in only 2 or 2,5 availability zones or data centers.

 One of the ways to work around this limitation is using storage affinity.
-You can create two storage classes - each for one of your availability zones:
+You can create two storage classes - one for each of your availability zones:

 ```yaml
 apiVersion: storage.k8s.io/v1